How common are neck lumps and are they serious?

 - Lipomas – this is a benign tumour made of fat that grows under the skin.
 Lipomas can be found in the neck but are most often found in the back

 Treatment of neck lumps depends on the cause.
-For example, thyroid problems can often be tackled with hormone treatment, whereas skin tumours or lipomas are likely to require surgery.
-You will be referred to the appropriate specialist as part of the diagnostic process.
+For example, thyroid problems can often be tackled with hormone treatment, whereas skin tumours or lipomas are likely to require surgery and radiation therapy.
+If the neck lump is caused by a bacterial infection, you will be prescribed antibiotics.
+You will be referred to the appropriate specialist as part of the diagnostic and treatment process.

 Can a neck lump grow in size?

 Lumps can sometimes grow bigger and become painful with certain activity.
 Unusual growth of a neck lump should be examined by a doctor.